-Fig. 9.
-Overview of our conservative from-region visibility approach.
+Figure 9: Overview of our from-region visibility approach.
 In the first step, we choose occluders for the query region R. Next, we use the occluders to compute which primitives are hidden from R by the occluders.
 The set of primitives not hidden by the occluders is the potentially visible set for R.